mpganzan/phpunit-reference/README.md

-# LSAPP - Laravel From Scratch App
+# Laravel From Scratch App

 This is the source code for the PHPUnit Reference with basic CRUD testing.